John B. DeValles

 John B. DeValles (1879–1920) was a Catholic priest who founded the first Portuguese parochial school at Espirito Santo Church in Fall River, Massachusetts, and later served with distinction as a U.S. Army chaplain during World War I. Accounts of his ministry to both Allied and German soldiers were published, and he received honors from both the French and United States government before his death in 1920 of complications from his wartime wounds.

 Early life

-John B. DeValles was born João Baptista DeValles of Azorean and Cape Verdean parentage in St. Miquel, Azores in 1879.
+John B. DeValles was born João Baptista DeValles of Azorean and Cape Verdean parentage in São Miguel, Azores in 1879.
 Two years later his family emigrated to New Bedford, Massachusetts.
 John attended local schools, then began studying for the priesthood, where he became known for his language aptitude, including fluency in six languages.

 New Bedford

 DeValles began his ministry at Our Lady of Mt.
 Carmel Church in New Bedford, then became pastor at St. John the Baptist Church.
 DeValles opened the first Portuguese parochial school in the United States at Espirito Santo Church in Fall River.